 - 4 Tbsp fish sauce

-- 2 Tbsp tamarind concentrate
+- 2 Tbsp tamarind paste – not tamarind concentrate – that is way too strong.

 - 1 tsp tomato paste